-These native European woodland plants are among the earliest to flower, and produce a bright display, especially when planted in large numbers under shrubs and deciduous trees.
-An efficient ground cover plant, it quickly spreads to become a carpet of pure golden yellow, just as the first snowdrops begin to bloom.
-Dry tubers can be bought in the autumn, but they are generally not as successul as plants bought 'in the green' (in leaf) either during or just after flowering time, which will establish much more readily.
-The Royal Horticultural Society has presented it with the Award of Garden Merit (AGM).
+Eranthis hyemalis is a native European woodland plant, bearing a bright display of golden yellow buttercup-like flowers, surrounded by divided leafy bracts, from mid- late-winter.
+An efficient ground cover plant, it quickly spreads and makes a dramatic yellow carpet just as the first snowdrops begin to bloom.
+It's perfect for planting beneath trees or naturalising in grass.
+Dry tubers can be bought in autumn, but, like snowdrops, they're generally not as successul as plants bought 'in the green' (in leaf) either during or just after flowering time, which will establish much more readily.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Spring-blooming bulb

 Sun exposure: Partial shade, Shade

 Soil: Well-drained/light, Acidic, Chalky/alkaline